LLNL/mhysa/doc/Examples.md

 The following are some examples that use explicit, implicit or semi-implicit (IMEX) time integration methods implemented in PETSc (https://www.mcs.anl.gov/petsc/).
 To run them, HyPar needs to be compiled \b with \b PETSc.
 Familiarity with using PETSc is assumed.
-In general, any example or simulation can use PETSc time-integrators (assuming HyPar is compiled with PETSc) by specifying the PETSc inputs through a
-<B>.petscrc</B> file.
-The file
-+ <B>hypar/Examples/PETScInputs/.petscrc_Example</B>

-is an example of a .petscrc file (with explanatory comments).

 \b Note:
++ In general, any example or simulation can use PETSc time-integrators (assuming HyPar is compiled with PETSc) by specifying the PETSc inputs through a
+  <B>.petscrc</B> file, similar to the ones in the examples below.
+  The following file is an example of a .petscrc file (with explanatory comments).
+  - <B>hypar/Examples/PETScInputs/.petscrc_Example</B>
 + The PETSc example directories have a file <B>.petscrc</B> and a sym link \b petscrc pointing to .petscrc.
 The file .petscrc is the actual input file; \a petscrc is needed to generate this documentation because Doxygen does not seem to include files with names starting with a dot!